CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Global support.

-Thus, the members of the Executive Council, who took over the functions of the administrative directorate, which was liquidated in 2001, head the support services designed to provide the operational and analytical units of the CIA with everything necessary for their hard work in the field of protecting American democracy.
+Thus, the members of the Executive Council, to whom the functions of the Administrative Directorate, liquidated in 2001, were transferred, head the support services designed to provide the CIA's operational and analytical units with everything they need for their arduous work in the field of protecting American democracy.

 All structures of the Central Intelligence Agency are operationally subordinate to the executive director, with the exception of those directly subordinate to the director of the CIA.